LTKMN/XtoB/README.md

 ## Development

-Built by: Brennan
+Built by: Sonnet 4.5 (and brennan, sparingly)
 Based on: Chrome Extension Manifest V3 + Bluesky AT Protocol

-## License

-MIT License - Free to use and modify

----

 Made with ❤️ for the open social web